-DEED's Small Cities Development Program had challenges in matching the goals set in the 2023 annual action plan.
-These goals were set based on the 2023 awarded grants.
-DEED's final fiveyear plan (2022- 2026) goal is within reach based on the strategic plan to date's percentage of completed accomplishments per activity.
-Projects are still being completed even with the after effect of the pandemic and grantees' difficulties with stalled and short construction season, shortage of lead licensed contractors and lead risk assessors, supply chain issues and the skyrocketing cost of available materials.
+DEED's Small Cities Development Program had some challenges in matching certain activity goals set in the 2024 annual action plan.
+These goals were set based on the 2024 awarded grants.
+DEED's final five-year plan (2022- 2026) goal is within reach based on the strategic plan to date's percentage of completed accomplishments per activity.
+Projects are still being completed even with the continual after effect of the pandemic and grantees' difficulties with stalled and short construction season, shortage of lead licensed contractors and lead risk assessors, supply chain issues and the skyrocketing cost of available materials.

-In addition, DEED is administrating the CDBG-CV program funded by the Community Development Block Grant (CDBG) funds to be used to prevent, prepare for and respond to the coronavirus (COVID-19).
+In addition, DEED is administrating the CDBG-CV program funded by the Community Development Block Grant (CDBG) funds to be used to prevent, prepare for, and respond to the coronavirus (COVID-19).
 Activities funded through the CDBG-CV program are Broadband Infrastructure Improvements, Retrofitting Buildings/Shelters, Updating Commercial HVAC systems and Public Assistance.
-All projects are in various stages of construction and completion.
+Six (6) projects which consists of four (4) Broadband projects, one (1) Broadband and Commercial project and one (1) Retrofitting a shelter have since been completed.
+Remaining projects are in various stages of construction and completion.